Soon you will be able to control your toaster from the mobile app on your phone.

 It’s most effective when IoT developers work together with security specialists so that the first can control the whole process of development from the start and make sure that the proper control measures are implemented.

 Building a secure IoT infrastructure is a necessity for all those who want to evolve using the most advanced technological tools.
 Yet building a secure IoT ecosystem is difficult on all the layers: starting from the gadgets themselves and ending with the regulations and internal training of the team.
-What makes it even more difficult is the fact that it is necessary to guess the attacks of the future apart from modern attacks.
+What makes it even more difficult is the fact that it is necessary to guess the attacks of the future apart from modern attacks and predict how to protect your solution in the future.

 However, the majority of companies that have gained substantial experience in IoT development so they think about IoT security on the systems architecture discussion stage of development.